conan-io/conan-package-tools/README.md

 - **skip_check_credentials**: Conan will check the user credentials before building the packages.
 Default [False]
 - **allow_gcc_minors** Declare this variable if you want to allow gcc >=5 versions with the minor (5.1, 6.3 etc).
 - **exclude_vcvars_precommand** For Visual Studio builds, it exclude the vcvars call to set the environment.
+- **build_policy**: Default None.
+    - "never": No build from sources, only download packages.
+    - "missing": Build only missing packages.
+    - "outdated": Build only missing or if the available package is not built with the current recipe.
+Useful to upload new configurations, e.j packages for a new compiler without rebuild all packages.

 Upload related parameters: